mainmatter/ember-simple-auth/README.md

 This will make the route redirect to `/login` (or a different URL if configured) when no user is authenticated.

-To actually authenticate the user so that the secret token is obtained from the server, there are two options: using a login form that sends a set of credentials to a server or to integrate an OAuth/OpenID provider.
+To actually authenticate the user there are two options: the one following RFC 6749 where a login form is used that sends a set of credentials to a server and in exchange receives the access token or to integrate an OAuth/OpenID provider.

 ### Login Form

-When using a server that is compliant to RFC 6749, a login route is needed.
+When using a server that is compliant to RFC 6749, a login route is needed in the Ember.js application.
 This can be named anything you want:

 ```js